 The graceful, relentless heart of Japanese football who led her nation to a stunning World Cup victory, inspiring a seismic shift in the sport's landscape.

-Homare Sawa's career is the story of Japanese women's football itself.
-She debuted for the national team at 15, a prodigy carrying the hopes of a nation where the women's game was an afterthought.
+Homare Sawa scored the last-gasp equalizer in the 2011 Women's World Cup final, then converted her penalty in the shootout to lift the trophy as captain of Nadeshiko Japan.
+She debuted for the national team at 15, a prodigy carrying the hopes of a nation where women's football was an afterthought.
 For over two decades, her technical brilliance, vision, and quiet leadership were constants.
-She played professionally in the U.S. and Japan, honing her craft as a cerebral midfielder who could both score and create.
-The apex came in 2011.
-As captain, she led Nadeshiko Japan through an improbable World Cup run, scoring a dramatic, last-gasp equalizer in the final and then converting her penalty in the shootout.
-That victory, coming just months after the Fukushima disaster, transcended sport, galvanizing Japan and forcing the world to recognize Asian women's football.
-Sawa's Olympic silver in 2012 was a fitting epilogue to a career that didn't just win trophies, but changed a culture.
+She played professionally in the United States and Japan, honing her craft as a cerebral midfielder who could both score and create.
+The World Cup victory came just months after the Fukushima disaster, galvanizing Japan and forcing the world to recognize Asian women's football.
+Sawa also won an Olympic silver medal in 2012.
+Her career changed a culture.

 1965–1980